projectriff/riff/docs/riff_function_create.md

 ### Examples

 ```
-  riff function create node square --git-repo https://github.com/acme/square --image acme/square --namespace joseph-ns
+  riff function create square --git-repo https://github.com/acme/square --artifact square.js --image acme/square --invoker node --namespace joseph-ns
-  riff function create java tweets-logger --git-repo https://github.com/acme/tweets --image acme/tweets-logger:1.0.0
+  riff function create tweets-logger --git-repo https://github.com/acme/tweets --image acme/tweets-logger:1.0.0
 ```

 ### Options

 ```
       --artifact path                    path to the function source code or jar file; auto-detected if not specified
+      --builder repository/image[:tag]   the repository/image[:tag] coordinates of a custom buildpack builder [local builds only] (default "projectriff/buildpack:0.0.1-snapshot-ci-64830c3bbc6503beafdae382ead115806fa100ca")
       --dry-run                          don't create resources but print yaml representation on stdout
       --env stringArray                  environment variable expressed in a 'key=value' format
       --env-from stringArray             environment variable created from a source reference; see command help for supported formats
       --git-repo URL                     the URL for a git repository hosting the function code
       --git-revision ref-spec            the git ref-spec of the function code to use (default "master")
       --handler method or class          the name of the method or class to invoke, depending on the invoker used
   -h, --help                             help for create
       --image repository/image[:tag]     the name of the image to build; must be a writable repository/image[:tag] with credentials configured
-      --invoker-url string             the path to a custom invoker url.
-Required if invoker is custom.
+      --invoker language                 invoker runtime to override language detected by buildpack
   -l, --local-path path                  path to local source to build the image from; only build-pack builds are supported at this time
   -n, --namespace namespace              the namespace of the service
   -v, --verbose                          print details of command progress
   -w, --wait                             wait until the created resource reaches either a successful or an error state (automatic with --verbose)
 ```

 ### Options inherited from parent commands